Srbulja

-A srbulјa (србуља), srbulje in plural, is a liturgical book written or printed in the Serbian recension of Old Church Slavonic, which was the written language of Serbs from the 12th century to the 1830s.
-The term was used for the first time by Vuk Karadžić in 1816 to differentiate liturgical books written in the Serbian recension from those written in the Russian recension, which gradually replaced srbulje at the beginning of the 19th century.
+A srbulјa (србуља; in plural: srbulje) is a liturgical book written or printed in the Serbian recension of Church Slavonic, which was the literary and liturgical language of Serbs from the 12th century to the 18th century.
+The term was used for the first time by Vuk Karadžić in 1816 to differentiate liturgical books written in the Serbian recension from those written in the Russian recension, which gradually replaced srbulje during the 19th century.

-Until the end of the 15th century srbulje were only written books.
-Since 1494 (Cetinje Octoechos) until 1570 several printing houses printed srbulje.
+Until the end of the 15th century, srbulje were only written books.
+Since 1494 (Cetinje Octoechos) until the middle of the 17th century, several printing houses printed srbulje.